VShaunak/Quality-checking/README.md

 # Quality-checking
-Did Quality checking on application shown in the file and run test cases by writing creatin reports.
+Did Quality checking on the application shown in the file and run test cases by writing creating reports.